 The 1953 festival was a great success, but there were many difficult moments.
 The festival left a significant deficit due to the high cost of the orchestra.
 Istomin faced up to his responsibilities and learned a great deal from this experience.
 In 1954, in order to restore the financial situation, Istomin planned a very different, much simpler and cheaper festival.
 The musical ambition was not diminished, but there were only eight concerts and six musicians to perform Beethoven’s complete chamber music with piano.
 Istomin hoped to be able to initiate more ambitious projects again for the following summers, especially for Mozart’s bicentennial, but the adventure ended in 1955 after a violent dispute with Casals, whose pride had been injured.
 The conflict did not last, but was difficult to live through, with the realization that even the greatest of men can experience moments of weakness.

 Another dramatic event had deeply affected Istomin: the death at the age of thirty-one of his friend William Kapell.
-Aside from the deep sadness and sense of injustice, it was the loss of an alter ego and of the only person who could question him and push him into being ever more self-demanding.
+Aside from the deep sadness and sense of injustice, it was the loss of an alter ego and of the only person who could question him and goad him into being ever more self-demanding.

 For Istomin, the 1950s were an incredibly rich and fruitful period, and brought him close to the summit.
 These were also years of continual challenge and whirlwind activity.
 For two years, Casals and the Prades Festival often diverted him from his piano.
 From 1955 onwards, he often let himself become intoxicated by the accumulation of concerts (one hundred and fifty in 1956) and trips around the world.
 One of the most regrettable consequences was that he could not find time to expand his repertoire.
 Nearly all the new works he learned at that time were related to his recording schedule.
 The development of his career owed a lot to the disc, and especially to David Oppenheim, but in the spring of 1959, bad news surfaced: Oppenheim, tired of having to fight against the directives of a short-sighted management, resigned.
-Istomin was saddened, yet he could not imagine what consequences this would have on his career.
+Istomin was saddened, but as yet could not imagine what consequences this would have on his career.